Skip to content

 // local data

-PrintWriter OUT = null; // network write stream
+PrintWriter OUT=null; // network write streams

-BufferedReader IN = null; // keyboard stream
+BufferedReader IN=null; // keyboard flow

-String command = null; // command read from keyboard
+String commande=null; // command read from keyboard

-// error handling
+// error management

 try{

-// Create network write stream
+// network write stream creation

-// create keyboard input stream
+// keyboard input stream creation

-IN = new BufferedReader(new InputStreamReader(System.in));
+IN=new BufferedReader(new InputStreamReader(System.in));

 while(true){

-// Read command typed on the keyboard
+// read command typed on keyboard

-// Done?
+// finished?

-if (command.toLowerCase().equals("end")) break;
+if (commande.toLowerCase().equals("fin")) break;

-// send command to server
+// send order to server

-// next command
+// next order

 }//while